How Loving Parents Can Emotionally Neglect Their Child

-Edward and Libby are both WMBNT parents.
+Edward and Libby are both what I call WMBNT parents.
 They are both Well-Meaning-But Neglected-Themselves.
-They both grew up with Childhood Emotional Neglect (CEN), and they are unwittingly raising their own children with CEN.
+They both grew up with Childhood Emotional Neglect (CEN), and they are unwittingly raising their own children with Childhood Emotional Neglect.

 CEN is automatically built into every abusive household.
 A parent who abuses a child emotionally, verbally, psychologically, sexually or physically is, by definition, emotionally neglecting him.
 So Edward grew up with massive Emotional Neglect from his mother.
 Although his father loved him, his primary attention and care went to his own alcoholic wife.
 No one in Edward’s life was attuned to his feelings and needs.
 No one ever asked Edward:

 What do you need?

 Why are you angry, or sad, or hurt?

 As an adult, Edward can remember his mother’s drinking and violence.
 He can remember his father’s love.
 But he can’t remember what he didn’t get.
 So now with his own children, he can correct the things he remembers.
 But he can’t correct the things that he does not.
 So Edward does not ask his children those questions, as his parents did not ask him.

 Libby’s parents were both loving, and there was no abuse.
 But a very important ingredient was missing from her childhood.
 As an adult, Libby remembers her parents’ love for her, and she remembers caring for her siblings.
 She remembers feeling deprived of activities.